 Tip of the Iceberg

-PlusToken can be seen as the tip of the Iceberg as there are many other very similar crypto ponzi schemes and scams.
-These include Cloud Token, S Block and other cloud “mining” tokens.
-At the end of the day, tokens that ‘guarentees’ high returns without a clear and audit-able business plan should generate red flags.
+PlusToken can be seen as the tip of the Iceberg as there are many other very similar crypto Ponzi schemes and scams.
+These include Cloud Token, S Block, and other cloud “mining” tokens.
+At the end of the day, tokens that ‘guarantee’ high returns without a clear and audit-able business plan should generate red flags.

 Laundering stolen funds into exchanges

 Luckily research is being down to track wallets known to be associated with Plus Token (8btc.com, @doveywan, @PeckShield).
 Work done by @PeckShield has shown funds moving from large wallets (~5000+ Bitcoin) to smaller wallets, and eventually into cryptocurrency exchanges.
 Due to the large sums of cryptocurrencies moved and actively being sold off – Plus Token played a role in dropping the price of Bitcoin.

 Known amounts scammed – List sum of BTC from identified and tracked addresses.
 Reports have been circulating that up to ~1% of the entire Bitcoin supply is involved in the scam.
 Currently more wallets are being added to this list.

 - 70000 BTC ($700,840,000 USD)

 - 3ESakThMrdVVrbhhcpf9spicyjCg1Uk8Jm (3289 BTC)